Living with Chronic Pain and Illness? You May Be Suffering from a Toxicity Disorder

 The MOST important thing you can do to improve your health and wellbeing is to limit your environmental exposure to toxins by:

-1. Making sure there is no hidden mold in your home (watch the video below for tips on how to keep a healthy environment);
+- Making sure there is no hidden mold in your home (watch this video featuring David Young MPH, an Indoor Health Specialist, for tips on how to keep a healthy environment);

 Where Can I Get Additional Information?